neumino/neumino.github.io/movies.md

-### Playing God
+### Stillwater
-*Released on 2021-08-06, vote average 6.7*
+*Released on 2021-07-30, vote average 6.8*

-A brother and sister con-artist duo find themselves scamming a grieving billionaire by convincing him they can introduce him to God, face-to-face.
+Bill Baker, an American oil-rig roughneck from Oklahoma, travels to Marseille to visit his estranged daughter, Allison, who is in prison for a murder she claims she did not commit.
+Confronted with language barriers, cultural differences, and a complicated legal system, Bill builds a new life for himself in France as he makes it his personal mission to exonerate his daughter.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Rojmy1cZ7do?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/-6tx532JtV4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>